Table of Contents

 One of the most controversial discussions around DRS involves the question of a fair catch.
 TV replays haven’t yet been able to adequately establish whether or not the ball has hit the ground before it comes to rest in the fielder’s hands.
 There is an unavoidable ‘foreshortening’ of the lens and, even with close up, zoomed images, it isn’t completely clear.

-The controversy here mainly relates to the on field umpires and the fact that they are required to make a ‘soft signal.’
-Based on what they have seen on the field, the standing umpires are required to suggest to the TV official whether or not they think the catch was taken fairly.
-The soft signal given is for ‘out’ or ‘not out’.
-The TV umpire then has to find sufficient evidence to overturn that initial decision.
+The controversy here mainly relates to the on field umpires and the fact that they are required to make a soft signal.
+Based on what they have seen on the field, the on field umpire is required to suggest to the TV official whether or not they think it was a legal catch.
+The third umpire then has to find sufficient evidence to overturn that initial on field decision.

-Players feel that standing officials should simply say that they don’t know and that the TV official has to make the final decision.
-That isn’t really a problem with UDRS but it is a question to be addressed in relation to the laws surrounding TV replays.
+Players feel that on field umpires should simply say that they don’t know and that the TV official has to make the final decision.
+That isn’t really a problem with UDRS but it is a question to be addressed in relation to the DRS rules surrounding TV replays.

-At the same time, the authority of the standing umpires remains.
-Thanks to umpires call, the officials directly involved still get to have their say over marginal decisions.
+At the same time, the authority of the standing umpires remain.
+Thanks to umpire’s call, the officials directly involved still get to have their say over controversial decisions.
 The fact that UDRS has a 90% accuracy rate is one potential downside and this is an area which can be improved in the years to come.
 For now, the majority of spectators, players and officials see the Decision Review System as a welcome addition to cricket.